 possessions and assorted ephemera.
 I like the thought of me getting rid of me.

-There is more dignity involved in this do-it-yourself exercise.
+There's more dignity involved in this do-it-yourself exercise.
 After all, in

 writing the closing chapter, who better than I to recycle my high school